fussy; fussing; regression; weeks; unsettled; crying; development; infant; baby; behaviour; wonder; cling; sunny; growth; spurts;

 Predicting 'sunny' weeks

-The 'sunny' weeks can also be more or less predictable.
-The 'sunniest' weeks tend to happen around
+The 'sunny' weeks may also be more or less predictable.
+The 'sunniest' weeks may happen around

 - 6 weeks